Yanto Basna: PT Prachuap

 On 5 January 2020, Basna was officially introduced as a PT Prachuap player.
 Two days later, he made his first team debut and scored his first goal for the club, in a 1–0 win against Port.
 On 17 March 2021, Basna scored his first league goal for PT Prachuap with his right foot volley in a 1–0 win against Muangthong United.
 Basna helped his team finish 10th in the league with 19 appearances and 1 goal, missing most games due to injury.
 On 2 June 2021, Basna renewed his contract with the club for an undisclosed duration.
 On 5 January 2022, it was announced that Basna had left PT Prachuap as his contract with the club had expired.

 Bhayangkara

-On 21 April 2022, Bhayangkara's COO Sumardji, confirmed that Basna had signed a two-year contract for the club.
+On 21 April 2022, Bhayangkara's COO Sumardji confirmed that Basna had signed a two-year contract for the club.

+Return to PT Prachuap

+On 9 January 2024, Basna officially returned to the Thai club, PT Prachuap.

 International career

 In 2014, Basna represented the Indonesia U-19, in the 2014 AFC U-19 Championship.
 On 6 September 2016 Basna made his senior debut, in a 3–0 win against Malaysia.
 Basna was part of the team that reached the 2016 AFF Championship final Basna fell out of favour of new manager Luis Milla, thus saw him missing international games in 2017 until 2018.

 Basna regained his position back in the national team, after being selected by Simon McMenemy for the 2022 FIFA World Cup qualification.
 Basna played his first match since 2016, on the second matchday of The World Cup qualifier against Thailand, where his team lost 3–0 at Gelora Bung Karno Stadium.
 On 19 November 2019, Basna first time captained the team against Malaysia at the fifth matchday of World Cup qualification, playing away at Bukit Jalil National Stadium, Indonesia lost 2–0.
 Basna was deemed fault for the goals and his captaincy was questionable by the supporters, caretaker coach Yeyen Tumena admitted that Indonesian players were down mentally, as they have lost all 4 qualification matches.
 He stated that three senior players refused to be captains and participate in the press conference.
 He admitted that Basna is the only player who is willing to be the captain.